 Insulators are bad or poor conductors of electricity.
 Ex- Wood, Plastics, Paper, etc.

 The liquids that allow the electric current to pass through it and it itself break into ions (charged particles)

 are the conductors that allow electricity to pass to non-metals Or poor conductors.

-A positively charged electrode is called Anode.
+A positively charged electrode is called an Anode.

 A negatively charged electrode is called a cathode.

-these are the charge carriers.
+These are the charge carriers.
 When an atom loses or gains electrons, gains a positive or negative charge.
 Ex – Na+, Cl-, Ca2+ etc

 negatively charged ions.
 Ex- Cl-

 It is the process in which a compound breaks into its components by passing an electric current through it.

 Yes, some liquids can conduct electricity, while others cannot.
 Whether a liquid conducts electricity or not depends on whether it contains charged particles, specifically ions, that can carry electric current.